gilliorem/philosophers/README.md

 It can be the same shared-resource that is being shared.

 In philosophers, the shared resource is the fork: a philosopher needs 2 forks to eat.
-Picture this: 2 philos sit at a *round* table. there are 2 forks. (yes they share their forks...
-I guess they didnt care about covid backthen)
+Picture this: 2 philos sit at a *round* table. there are 2 forks. (yes they share forks... they didn't care backthen).

 If they both pick their *left* fork first in the same time, they will never be able to pick up the second fork.

 Since it is a round table, they are facing each other: one's left fork is the right fork of the other.
+They end up waiting forever.

 It is not to important at the begining of the project to worry about deadlock, eventually, as the program gets more complex, deadlock will happen and it will become easier to visualize what's happening.